Logiqx/gpx-ideas/docs/gpsxml/additional.md

 [Creation vs modification times](https://www.topografix.com/gpx_mailing_list.asp#885169760.20060825161206@topografix.com) - Dan F, 25 Aug 2006

 - "We do need to come up with some answers as to how GPX should handle things like photos embedded in waypoints, waypoints embedded in photos, and your hotspots and other map symbols."
-- This ties in particularly well with the use of file compression ("GPZ" files) where files can be bundled together.
+- This ties in particularly well with the use of compressed archives ("GPZ" files) where files can be bundled together.